 Step 2: web application - NEW WEB BASED ROUTINE!

-- Go to the new web based tool for core facilities, iLab, and register/login in the system.
+- Go to the web-based tool for KI core facilities iLab, and register or login.

 - Fill out the STR application form and attach the relevant documents (from step 1-3 above).